parsatempleowl-parsatempleuniversity/CashierCustomerSalesProgram/README.md

 This project consists of the following interfaces: Cashier, BasicCalculator, SalesTaxCalculator(mockito testing will be used heavily here), SalesPercentOffCalculator(mock testing will be used heavily here), Customer, SalesCalculator(subtotal), ChangeCalculator, TotalSalesCalculator, and Receipt.
 This project also consists of the following classes: CashierImpl, BasicCalculatorImpl, SalesTaxCalculatorImpl, SaleSalesCalculatorImpl(subtotal), ChangeCalculatorImpl, ItemsAndPRices, ReceiptImpl, TotalSalesCalculatorImpl(mockito testing will be used haeavily here), Main, and MainForUnitTest.
 The cashier has access to the following parts of its system: Basic Calculator, Sales Tax Calculator, Sales Percent Off Calculator(mock testing will be used heavily here), Sales Calculator(subtotal), Change Calculator, Total Sales Calculator, Receipt, and Items And Prices.
 The customer has access to Receipt and Items And Prices.

 ## Background
-A URL reference to the project.
-Add text on how to build and run succesfully.

 <https://github.com/parsatempleowl-parsatempleuniversity/CashierCustomerSalesProgram.git>